m1stadev/deleo/README.md

 ## Support

-For any questions/issues you have, [open an issue](https://github.com/miniexploit/pyfuturerestore/issues) or join my [Discord](https://discord.gg/nK3Uu6BaDN).
+For any questions/issues you have, [open an issue](https://github.com/m1stadev/equinox/issues) or join miniexploit's [Discord](https://discord.gg/nK3Uu6BaDN).